Kanye West Won’t Be On West Virginia Ballot After Turning In More Invalid Signatures Than Valid Ones

 Others have noted that Trump won by razor-thin margins in places like Wisconsin and Michigan in 2016, so even a small showing for West supporters could potentially tip the race again.
 This criticism was sharpened after reports that West had met with top White House adviser Jared Kushner.

-This has earned the attention of some top Democrats, with former First Lady Michelle Obama making what many believed to be a veiled reference to West during her address at this week’s Democratic National Convention
+This has earned the attention of some top Democrats, with former first lady Michelle Obama making what many believed to be a veiled reference to West during her address at this week’s Democratic National Convention

 “This is not the time to withhold our votes in protest, or play games with candidates who have no chance of winning,” she said, via Bloomberg.